vega/vega-lite/site/docs/composition/facet.md

 <span class="vl-example" data-name="trellis_bar_histogram"></span>

-Vega-Lite translates this spec to the more flexible [spec with the facet operator above](#example).
+Vegemite translates this spec to the more flexible [spec with the facet operator above](#example).

 You can find more examples in the [example gallery]({{site.baseurl}}/examples/#trellis).